groundhoggwp/groundhogg/README.txt

 = 2.1.13.6 (2020-03-02) =
 * TWEAKED Make usage tracking GDPR compliant.
-* TWEAKED Funnel events are given higher priority than broadcast events in the event queue.
+* TWEAKED FunnelStepsContainer events are given higher priority than broadcast events in the event queue.
 * TWEAKED The marketable status of a contact will be checked before scheduling any broadcast emails.
 * FIXED Ajax Form Submission not working.
 * FIXED checkbox required attribute not added in HTML.